 Beyond cinnamon or cream-filled, these cakes are big on unique flavors.

-Gracious Bakery — This year, Gracious Bakery features Valrhona Chocolate in in their specialty cakes and flavors include cinnamon with fancy Sprinkles and pecan praline.
+Gracious Bakery — This year, Gracious Bakery features Valrhona Chocolate in their specialty cakes and flavors include cinnamon with fancy Sprinkles and pecan praline.
 Their Queen Cakes have frangipan filling.
 Also, new this year are colorful Parti Gras Doberge bites and, for the traditionalists, the Galette des Rois impresses with their custom porcelain feve.
-2854 St. Charles Ave., 1000 S. Jefferson Pkwy, and 4930 Prytania St.
+2854 St. Charles Ave., 1000 S. Jefferson Pkwy., and 4930 Prytania St.

 Breads on Oak — All traditional and filled King Cakes are both organic and vegan at this Uptown bakery.
 Boasting natural ingredients and coloring, you can indulge without feeling quite so guilty.
-8640 Oak St.8640 Oak St.
+8640 Oak St.

 Coffee or cocktails: have your king cake and sip it, too.

 King Cake Bevvy at Bourbon House — The delicious King Cake Bevvy at Bourbon House features a dusting of purple, green, and gold sprinkles to the top of the drink.
 Order the King Cake pâte à choux, filled with almond-orange-cinnamon pastry cream, almond icing, and tricolor sugar to go along with your drink.
+144 Bourbon St.